Madrid Food Tour, Madrid

 1) Plaza Mayor (Town Square) (must see)

-The grand and dramatic Town Square ("Plaza Mayor"), was originally conceived by Felipe II, who in the late 16th century envisioned a more prestigious focal point for his new capital.
-The oldest building in the square is the Bakery House ("Casa de la Panadería"), dating back to 1590, but like much of the plaza, it underwent reconstruction after fires in the 17th and 18th centuries.
-The elaborate frescoes adorning its facade were added as recently as 1992.
-Today, the building houses the municipal tourist office (daily: 9:30am–8:30pm).
+Madrid’s grand and dramatic Town Square was initially dreamed up by King Felipe II, who, in the late 16th century, envisioned a more prestigious focal point for his new capital.
+The oldest building here, known as the Bakery House, dates back to 1590, though extensive rebuilding occurred after devastating fires in the 17th and 18th centuries.
+Interestingly, its eye-catching frescoes are relatively new, added as recently as 1992.
+Today, this building hosts the city’s tourist information center, welcoming visitors from morning until late into the evening.
+At the square’s center, you’ll spot a bronze equestrian statue of Felipe III, which has stood there since 1616.

 2

-2) Restaurante Botin (Europe's Oldest Restaurant) (must see)
+2) Sobrino de Botin (Europe's Oldest Restaurant) (must see)

 3